pololu/libpololu-avr/README.txt

 For the convnience of Windows users, the binary distribution is packaged in an executable installer called the Pololu AVR Library Installer for Windows.
-This installer is included in the Pololu AVR Development Bundle, a large download that installs all of the prerequisites you will need for programming AVRs in Windows.
+This installer can be downloaded by itself and is also included in the Pololu AVR Development Bundle, a large download that installs all of the prerequisites you will need for programming AVRs in Windows.

 The binary distribution zip files, the Pololu AVR Library Installer for Windows, and the Pololu AVR Development bundle are all available